Grow Real Food in the Tropics — Without Guesswork or Waste

 Meet Your Instructors

-Ana Gaspar A. - Lawyer, Community organizer & Co-Founder of Finca Tierra
+Ana Gaspar A. - Co-Founder of Finca Tierra

 Human rights lawyer and environmental advocate.